Conference of the Economic Data Science Society

 • Risks and governance questions around AI adoption in the economy

-Hands-on sessions are also planned for students and professionals, which should cover themes such as, but not limited to, satellite data or web-scraping used for the tracking of economic evolutions.
+Hands-on training sessions are also planned for students and professionals, covering themes such as, but not limited to, satellite data or web-scraping used for the tracking of economic evolutions.

 Submissions for presentation at this workshop should be sent to edss@banque-france.fr no later than 30 April 2026.
 Full papers are preferred but extended abstracts may also be considered.

 Authors of accepted papers will be contacted by mid-May.
 The conference will be in-person only.
-The fees will be equal to 200€ for the two days, except for students for which the fees will be equal to 30€ per day.
+The fees will be 200€ for the two days, except for students for which the fees will be 30€ for the two days.

 For members of the EDSS, the fees will be reduced to 150€ for the two days for non-students and 20€ for students.

-A separate social event will be organized on 9 July evening in a restaurant in Paris (location and tariff to be confirmed).
+A separate social event will be organized on 9th July evening in a restaurant in Paris (location and tariff to be confirmed)

 For any enquiry, please contact edss@banque-france.fr.
 We look forward to your contributions!

-Confirmed keynote speakers: Stephen Hansen (University College London), Jesús Fernández-Villaverde (University of Pennsylvania), Isaiah Hull (Co-Founder & CTO at FirstQFM, & Research Fellow at Rethinc Labs (UNC Chapel Hill)).
+Confirmed Keynote Speakers: Jesús Fernández-Villaverde (Professor of Economics at University of Pennsylvania), Stephen Hansen (Professor of Economics at University College London), Isaiah Hull (Co-Founder & CTO at FirstQFM, & Research Fellow at Rethinc Labs (UNC Chapel Hill)).

 Organizing and Scientific Committees

-: Silvia Albrizio (IMF), Douglas Araujo (Central Bank of Brazil), Thomas Berthelot (Banque de France), Jean-Charles Bricongne (Banque de France), Marcos Centurion (University of Grenoble), Jérôme Coffinet (Banque de France), Maximilian Freier (ECB), Andreas Joseph (Bank of England), Rabab Khatib (Banque de France), Roland Lubrano (Banque de France), Marwan Menaa (Banque de France), Juan Mora Sanguinetti (Bank of Spain), Anna Simoni (CREST Polytechnique), Leif Anders Thorsrud (BI Norwegian Business School) and Pablo Winant (ESCP).
+: Silvia Albrizio (IMF), Douglas Araujo (Central Bank of Brazil), Erik Balodis (Bank of Canada), Thomas Berthelot (Banque de France), Jean-Charles Bricongne (Banque de France), Marcos Centurion (University of Grenoble), Jérôme Coffinet (Banque de France), Maximilian Freier (ECB), Andreas Joseph (Bank of England), Rabab Khatib (Banque de France), Roland Lubrano (Banque de France), Marwan Menaa (Banque de France), Juan Mora Sanguinetti (Bank of Spain), Anna Simoni (CREST/Polytechnique), Leif Anders Thorsrud (BI Norwegian Business School) and Pablo Winant (ESCP).